There are various ways the public can learn about the work of Parliament and make their views known to MPs.

 Listening to radio

-Because the Labour Party was concerned that major newspapers opposed the party politically, on becoming the government it introduced radio broadcasts of debates.
-These began in 1936.
+Because the Labour Party was concerned that major newspapers opposed the party politically, on becoming the government it introduced radio broadcasts of debates in 1936.
 New Zealand was the first Parliament in the world to provide regular radio coverage.
 It became a key way for politicians to promote their policies and themselves to the public.

 The Parliament website provides access to parliamentary business including the order paper, questions, Journals, Hansard, select committees, parliamentary papers and live TV coverage.
 It also provides information about MPs and how Parliament works.